-We are in the process of publishing a manuscript describing CNVkit.
-If you use this software in a publication, for now, please cite our preprint manuscript by DOI, like so:
+We have published a paper describing CNVkit.
+If you use this software in a publication, please cite:

 Talevich, E., Shain, A.H., Botton, T., & Bastian, B.C.
 (2014).
-CNVkit: Copy number detection and visualization for targeted sequencing using off-target reads. bioRxiv doi: http://dx.doi.org/10.1101/010876
+CNVkit: Genome-wide copy number detection and visualization from targeted sequencing.
+PLOS Computational Biology 12(4): e1004873